You or your loved one has just been admitted to an intensive care unit.

 What is intensive care?

-Intensive care is the general medicine of vital distress.
-It takes care of the most serious patients, those whose life and the function of the main organs (heart, lungs, kidneys, liver or nervous system...) are directly threatened.
-Whatever the cause that engages the vital prognosis, the resuscitation makes the life of the patients its priority.
+Intensive care is the general medicine for life-threatening conditions.
+It manages the most critical patients, those whose life and function of major organs (heart, lungs, kidneys, liver, or nervous system) are directly threatened.
+Regardless of the cause that jeopardizes life, intensive care prioritizes the lives of patients.

 The stay in intensive care